ihsuy/Typon/README.md

 ## Credits

 Heartful thank you to:
-- Anna for great design suggestions and tips.
+- Anna and [farleyoli](https://github.com/farleyoli) for great suggestions and advices.
-- Kyu for correcting my broken English.
-- [farleyoli](https://github.com/farleyoli) and [shadowmourne](https://github.com/shadowmourne) for very helpful coding advices.

 ## License
 Copyright (c) Yushi Qiu.
 All rights reserved.